Loss of Consortium

 • Love

-• Sexual relations
+• Sexual relations and intimacy

 Loss of consortium is referred to as the absence of support, aid, affection, society, protection, marital intimacy, or fertility.
 A close relative of a victim who’s been hurt and is seeking a personal injury claim to obtain damages from the party at fault may also file a loss of consortium claim.
 Each state has its own unique definition of loss of consortium.